MooseValley/Java-NetBeans-SceneBuilder---00---List-of-all-Videos-and-Github-Repos/README.md

 * A. The courses I am now teaching use Java, NetBeans, Scene Builder, so my students use these tools, and therefore any videos I create for my students will use these tools.
 * Q. The way you have shown X,Y,Z is not the best way to do things ?
 * A. The videos are primarily for my students, and I show them how best to do things with the Java they have covered so far.
+* Q. Why are you using NetBeans 8.2, SceneBuilder for Java 8, and Java 8 ???
+They are ancient.
+What aren't you using the most recent versions ???
+* A. If it was still down to me, I probably would be using the most recent versions.
+But I am no longer a course coordinator, so I don't get to make any of these decisions anymore.
+For whatever reason(s), the courses I teach specify NetBeans 8.2, SceneBuilder for Java 8, and Java 8.
+That's the prescribed / required software.
+That's what is installed on all Lab computers.
+That is the software that teachers, tutors, and markers are expected to use.
+That's what students are **required** to use.
+And in any case, Java 8 is a long wat from obsolete, and is still in Long Term Support (LTS) until at least 2028.

 ## FREE Software used in this video:
 * Java Development Kit JDK 8u111 (v1.8.111) and NetBeans IDE 8.2 (Build 201705191307): https://www.oracle.com/technetwork/java/javase/downloads/jdk-netbeans-jsp-3413139-esa.html